sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

 # NASA NLF(1)-0416

 Validation and verification of the transition model were conducted for the NASA NLF(1)-0416 airfoil using Nalu-Wind with the 1-equation gamma transition model.
 First, a grid sensitivity study was performed using six different mesh resolutions from the AIAA CFD Transition Modeling DG[^1].
-The results were compared to those from NASA’s structured flow solver, OVERFLOW[^2], and unstructured flow solver, FUN3D[^3], utilizing the same turbulence and transition models, CFD meshes, and inflow conditions.
-Based on these findings, a full angle-of-attack sweep was performed, with results compared to experimental data.
+The results were compared to those from NASA’s structured flow solver, OVERFLOW[^2], and unstructured flow solver, FUN3D[^3], using the same turbulence and transition models, CFD meshes, and inflow conditions.
+Based on these results, a full angle-of-attack sweep was performed, with results compared to experimental data.

 ## Simulation Conditions

 - Test airfoil: NASA NLF(1)-0416 airfoil with a thickness of 16%
 - Flow Condition: M=0.1, Re=4million, Tu=0.15%
+   - U<sub>∞</sub>=34.1m/s, ρ=1.225kg/m<sup>3</sup>, µ<sub>t</sub>/µ=1
+   - k<sub>∞</sub>=0.00392448375, ω<sub>∞</sub>=460.35
 - CFD meshes with six different resoltuions provided by AIAA CFD Transition Modeling DG[^1]
    - 2-D structured C-type meshes: Tiny, Coarse, Medium, Fine, Extra, Ultra resolutions[^4]
-- Turbulence / Transition model: SST-2003 with the 1-eq Gamma transition model with µt/µ=1
+- Turbulence / Transition model: SST-2003 with the 1-eq Gamma transition model
 - Nalu-Wind version: [6155b17fa6b8914a819a492230c96f7990a97b78](https://github.com/Exawind/nalu-wind/commit/6155b17fa6b8914a819a492230c96f7990a97b78)

 ## Results: Grid Sensitivity Study